uviclibraries/arduino/virtual_workshop_children/love-o-meter.md

     <img src="..\images\virtual_workshops\love-o-meter\animated_code_1.gif" alt="animated code" style="width:480px;">

-3. Once the code is in, click “**Start Simulation**”, then click on the **Temperature Sensor** and move the temperature bar up and down and see the effect on the lights
+3. Once the code is in, click **Start Simulation**, then click on the **Temperature Sensor** and move the temperature bar up and down and see the effect on the lights

     <img src="..\images\virtual_workshops\love-o-meter\animated_breadboard.gif" alt="animated breadboard" style="width:480px;">